symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string``

-This option limit the number of requests within a certain period thanks to the :doc:`Rate Limiter component </rate_limiter>`.
+The service ID of the rate limiter used to limit the number of HTTP requests within a certain period.
+The service must implement the :class:`Symfony\\Component\\RateLimiter\\LimiterInterface`.

-The rate limiter service ID you want to use.

 .. versionadded:: 7.1